-- Make sure that you click the “send email” button.
-This triggers the system to email your reference with instructions for uploading the reference letter.
-Please advise your reference of this in advance.
+- Make sure that you click the “send email” button for reference letters.
+This triggers the system to email your references with instructions for uploading the letter.
+Please advise your references of this in advance.

 - All necessary components of an application must be received by the deadline in order to be considered.
 This includes letters of recommendation.

 TSA internships are highly competitive and applying early is strongly encouraged

 To be considered in the first round of applications, please submit your materials by the dates below:

 Winter/Spring Positions: October 1

 Applications received after these dates will still be considered on an as-needed basis.

 While we appreciate and applaud your enthusiasm and interest in serving an internship with us, please refrain from contacting us to check on the status of your application.
 Keep in mind that for most programs and projects, only those applicants selected will receive notification.
 If you haven't heard and need answers, send us an email and we will do our best to give you an update on the status of your application.